 Generally, stomach sleepers prefer a firmer mattress, as a softer alternative usually ends with them sinking too deep, leading to extra pressure on the diaphragm, as well as problems with breathing.

 The same general rule applies for large sleepers, as well, but you should still try to avoid this position if your weight is above average.
 If, however, that’s the only position you find comfortable enough to relax, you should invest in a quality firm mattress and a comfy pillow.

 This is usually the safest position for obese sleepers.
 It should keep your spine correctly aligned regardless of your sleeping position.
 Most people, though, prefer something from the firmer range, as it can be healthier in the long run.

-Usually, you should find mattresses in the medium-firm to firm range most comfortable, and they’re sure to provide plenty of support for your body should you change positions during the night.
+Usually, you should find mattresses for back sleepers in the medium-firm to firm range most comfortable, and they’re sure to provide plenty of support for your body should you change positions during the night.

 Important Things to Know for Couples

 There are several things you should know if you’re sharing a bed with your partner.

 If you’re both overweight, you’ll probably be fine with any mattress that is thick and firm enough to provide proper support.
 If, however, you sleep in different positions or have different preferences, you could invest in a product that has two different firmness levels on the two halves.